williamw520/jsoda/README.md

 ## Introduction

-Jsoda is a Java library providing a thin object layer over AWS API to simplify the storing of Java objects in the Amazon's SimpleDB and DynamoDB databases.
-Simple Java classes are used as table model to create the database tables.
+Jsoda is a Java library providing a simple object layer over AWS API to simplify the storing of Java objects in the Amazon's SimpleDB and DynamoDB databases.
+Java classes are used as table model to create the database tables.
 Ordinary object instances (POJO) are stored as records in the table.
 Java primitive data types are automatically encoded in the database type to ensure correct indexing and sorting.
 DSL-style query methods make querying simple and easy.

+### A Hello World Sample

+Here's a quick example to illustrate the basic usage of Jsoda.

+Annotate a Java class as a model class using the <kbd>@Model</kbd>
+annotation.
+Mark the _id_ field as the primary key using the
+<kbd>@Key</kbd> annotation.

+    @Model
+    public class Hello {
+        @Key
+        public int      id;
+        public String   message;
+    }

+That's it.
+The class is ready to store in the AWS database.
+(Class without the <kbd>@Model</kbd> annotation also works.
+See Development Guide below.)

+To use the Jsoda API, first create a Jsoda object with your AWS credentials.

+    Jsoda   jsoda = new Jsoda(new BasicAWSCredentials(awsKey, awsSecret));

+To create the corresponding table in the AWS database, call

+    jsoda.createModelTable(Hello.class);

+To store an object, call the Dao.put() method.

+    jsoda.dao(Hello.class).put(new Hello(101, "Hello world"));

+To load an object, call the Dao.get() method.

+    Hello obj1 = jsoda.dao(Hello.class).get(101);

+To load all the objects, call the Query.run() method.

+    List<Hello> objs = jsoda.query(Hello.class).run();

+To query the objects with conditions, build the query with filtering conditions.

+    List<Hello> objs = jsoda.query(Hello.class)
+                        .eq("id", 101)
+                        .run();

+    List<Hello> objs = jsoda.query(Hello.class)
+                        .like("message", "Hello%")
+                        .run();

+To count the possible returned objects, call the Query.count() method.

+    int objCount = jsoda.query(Hello.class)
+                        .like("message", "Hello%")
+                        .count();

+By default <kbd>@Model</kbd> stores a class in the SimpleDB.
+To store the class in DynamoDB, change its <kbd>dbtype</kbd> as:

+    @Model(dbtype = DbType.DynamoDB)
+    public class Hello {
+    }

+That's it.
+All the other API calls above stay the same.
+Simple and easy.
+(See the sample files in the _sample_ directory or the unit tests for more examples.)

 ### Quick Rundown on Features